mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

 One really cool thing about Vite is that it comes with postCSS functionality built-in.
-This means that as long as a `postcss.config.js` file in the root of your project, Vite will take care of any plugins you may have added.
+As long as a `postcss.config.js` file exists in the root of your project, Vite will take care of any plugins you may have added.
 Notice how we are not doing much configuration for those plugins except for defining them.

-To review what we did above:
+Let's review the code above:

-* `postcss-import` the base to be able to import CSS stylesheets into other stylesheets.
+* `postcss-import` the base for importing CSS stylesheets.
-* `postcss-import-ext-glob` to define a single `@import` for all CSS content in a folder, versus individual imports for each file.
+* `postcss-import-ext-glob` to do bulk `@import` of all CSS content in a folder, versus individual imports for each file.
-* `postcss-nested` makes it possible to nest in CSS the same way we typically do it in Sass.
+* `postcss-nested` makes it possible to nest in CSS.
-* `postcss-preset-env` allows us to define the type of environment we need for CSS mostly around the type of browser support we need.
+* `postcss-preset-env` defines the CSS browser support level we need.
 [Stage 4](https://cssdb.org/#the-staging-process){target=_blank rel=noopener} means we want the "web standards" level of support.

+### Configure TwigJS {id=configure-twigjs}

-Since we included a couple of components which were built in Twig, we also need to configure the environment with TwigJS.
+Now we need to configure the environment with TwigJS.
 This will help Storybook understand Twig.

-### Configure TwigJS {id=configure-twigjs}

 * Inside `.storybook/preview.js`, move all existing content down, and at the very top of the file add the following: